jduffield65/coppafish/docs/view_results.md

 ### *space*: Change to *select* mode
 To run the below diagnostics, you need to change to *select* mode.
 This is done by pressing *space-bar*.
 In *select* mode, you won't be able to pan or zoom.
 To change back to *pan/zoom* mode, press *space-bar* again.
-On pressing *space-bar*, it should tell you in the bottom right corner of the viewer which method you are using.
+On pressing *space-bar*, it should tell you in the bottom right corner of the viewer which mode you are in.

 When clicking on a spot in *select* mode, it should tell you in the bottom left corner, the *spot_no* of that spot and to which *gene* it was assigned.